Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 This was combatted with reducing the font size of the "h1" element and targeted @MediaQueries.
 The font size increases for screens of 1200px and above, for screen sizes of 768px width and below the font size reduces and the top margin increasess.
 The margin increase is to push the "h1" out from under the NavBar.
 The button reduces in size with a media query also for screens 850px and below.
-Widths were determined by researchinf break points and through trial and error testing.
+Widths were determined by researching break points and through trial and error testing.
 - Brand text in the NavBar sizing issue: The brand text in the nav bar is also controlled for resposivness with media queries as it was too large in some screens and sending the toggle button below the logo.
 This still happens but only on very small screens and is part of the bootstrap design.
 The brand text now decreases in size on smaller screens and completely dissapears on very small screens.
-- Carousel: the way the carousel was origianlly written in the HTML is was creating a white space to the right of the hero image.
-The carousel ws placed inside a container <div> to combat this.
+- Carousel: the way the carousel was origianally written in the HTML it was creating a white space to the right of the hero image.
+The carousel was placed inside a container "div" to combat this.
 - Deployed links: Internal links were not working when the site was first deployed.
 File paths were updated to include the website name to show the correct location in the public site.
 - Footer display: the font in the footer wasn't as strong and easily read as I had hoped and this was combatted by adding a